CoSMoMVPA/CoSMoMVPA/doc/source/download.rst

 We use a build system for generating documentation.
 This build system only supports `Unix-like`_ systems, and dependencies include Sphinx_, Python_, and `sphinxcontrib-matlabdomain`_.
 For details see :ref:`building the documentation`.

-Unit and doc tests tests require the xUnit_ toolbox.
+Unit tests require either the xUnit_ or MOxUnit_ toolbox and run on both Matlab_ and Octave_.
+Doc tests are currently only supported for xUnit_, which only runs on Matlab_ (not on Octave_).
+MOxUnit_ does not support doc tests because Octave_ does not support the ``evalc`` command.

 .. include:: links.txt